rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 \mathbf{z}_{\phi_{t-\delta}} = \cos(\delta)\mathbf{z}_{\phi_t} - \sin(\delta)\hat{\mathbf{v}}_\theta(\mathbf{z}_{\phi_t})
 $$

+By learning to predict the velocity vectors ($\mathbf{v}_\phi$), the model ensures a stable and directed denoising path, where each velocity vector incrementally adjusts the latent representation towards the target image.
+As the process evolves, the alignment of velocity vectors with the image components showcases the structured denoising, gradually revealing the underlying image from the noisy latent.
 This formulation offers several key advantages: it provides a more natural parameterization of the diffusion trajectory, simplifies the sampling process into a straightforward rotation operation, and can potentially lead to improved sample quality in certain scenarios.

 **Implementation in ComfyUI: V-Prediction Samplers**